NORTH AMERICAN BOXING FEDERATION BY-LAWS

 4. RATINGS COMMITTEE - The Ratings Committee shall establish procedures for the rating of boxers.
 Ratings shall be released every sixty (60) days after first being submitted to and approved by the President; however, this shall not preclude their more frequent issuance as the need arises.

-5. CHAMPIONSHIP COMMITTEE - The Championship Committee shall recognize or establish bouts for the recognition of a champion in each weight division, enforce rules for the defense of the championships, and have such further unspecified powers and authority as shall be necessary to enable it to discharge fairly and reasonably its responsibilities under these By-Laws.
+5. CHAMPIONSHIP COMMITTEE - The Championship Committee shall approve bouts for the recognition of a champion in each weight division, enforce rules for the defense of the championships, and have such further unspecified powers and authority as shall be necessary to enable it to discharge fairly and reasonably its responsibilities under these By-Laws.
 The Championship Committee shall be composed of the President and Chairman of the Championship Committee of the NABF, and such additional member as the President may appoint, subject to the approval of the Executive Committee.

 6. GRIEVANCE AND APPEALS COMMITTEE - The Grievance and Appeals Committee shall be responsible for conducting appeals from those aggrieved by the actions of the NABF, and in this regard may promulgate procedures, subject to the approval of the Executive Committee, for administrative appeals of, and remedies with respect to, any decision of the NABF, which procedures shall be binding upon all members or other parties who benefit from their association with the NABF.